TwentyFourMinutes/DulcisX/README.md

 ## Installation

 You can either get this package by downloading it from the NuGet Package Manager built in Visual Studio, in the [releases](https://github.com/TwentyFourMinutes/DulcisX/releases) tab or from the official [nuget.org](https://www.nuget.org/packages/DulcisX) website.

+Also, DulcisX targets `.Net Framework 4.8`, so make sure that your projects targets the correct Framework version.
+You can change this in the _Property_ window of the Project under _Application_ > _Target Framework_ > _.Net Framework 4.8_.

 Also you can install it via the **P**ackage **M**anager **C**onsole: